talon-one/talon_go/docs/Effect.md

 `func (o *Effect) SetConditionIndex(v int32)`

 SetConditionIndex gets a reference to the given int32 and assigns it to the ConditionIndex field.

+### GetEvaluationGroupID

+`func (o *Effect) GetEvaluationGroupID() int32`

+GetEvaluationGroupID returns the EvaluationGroupID field if non-nil, zero value otherwise.

+### GetEvaluationGroupIDOk

+`func (o *Effect) GetEvaluationGroupIDOk() (int32, bool)`

+GetEvaluationGroupIDOk returns a tuple with the EvaluationGroupID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasEvaluationGroupID

+`func (o *Effect) HasEvaluationGroupID() bool`

+HasEvaluationGroupID returns a boolean if a field has been set.

+### SetEvaluationGroupID

+`func (o *Effect) SetEvaluationGroupID(v int32)`

+SetEvaluationGroupID gets a reference to the given int32 and assigns it to the EvaluationGroupID field.

+### GetEvaluationGroupMode

+`func (o *Effect) GetEvaluationGroupMode() string`

+GetEvaluationGroupMode returns the EvaluationGroupMode field if non-nil, zero value otherwise.

+### GetEvaluationGroupModeOk

+`func (o *Effect) GetEvaluationGroupModeOk() (string, bool)`

+GetEvaluationGroupModeOk returns a tuple with the EvaluationGroupMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasEvaluationGroupMode

+`func (o *Effect) HasEvaluationGroupMode() bool`

+HasEvaluationGroupMode returns a boolean if a field has been set.

+### SetEvaluationGroupMode

+`func (o *Effect) SetEvaluationGroupMode(v string)`

+SetEvaluationGroupMode gets a reference to the given string and assigns it to the EvaluationGroupMode field.

 ### GetProps